-2. Lift the cover up slightly using both lips.
-Then remove the cover by taking it away from the projector.
+2. Lift up the cover and remove it from the projector.

-Image 10-2 Sealed side cover, remove
+Image 10-2 Sealed compartment side cover, remove

-3. Slightly slide the top cover a bit outwards.
-Then lift it up and remove it.
+3. Slightly slide the top cover a bit outwards to release the 6 hooks that hold it in place.
+Then lift it up and remove it from the projector.